sinteur/Rocket.Chat.Monitoring/README.md

 ## Monitoring your existing server(s)

 So you have a few Rocket.Chat servers running for your family and friends, perhaps for your office or special interest group.
-You've always wanted some way to "look inside" these servers and monitor their health during operations but falls short of doing something about it.
+You've always wanted some way to "look inside" these servers and monitor their health during operations but fell short of doing something about it.

 This project will help you to realize that goal.
 It will show you step by step how to setup monitoring for your existing Rocket.Chat server.